suntorytime/phase-2-part-B/part-1/README.md

 8. The "Share Your Thoughts" link is again visible.

 ### Testing
 Feature tests are provided in Part 1 of the assessment to guide our enhancement efforts.
 These types of tests might be unfamiliar.
-For example, we'll see a web-browser pop up when running them.
-We don't need to understand how to set up or run such tests.
+We don't need to understand how to set up or write such tests.
 We'll just use them as a guide.

 ## Releases
 ### Pre-release:  Setup